OpenLineage/OpenLineage/spec/Naming.md

 # Naming

-We define the unique name strategy per datasource to ensure it is followed uniformly independently from the type of job consuming and producing data.
+We define the unique name strategy per resource to ensure it is followed uniformly independently from who is producing metadata and we can connect lineage from various sources.

+Both Jobs and Datasets are in their own namespaces.
+Job namespaces are related to their scheduler.
 The namespace for a dataset is the unique name for its datasource.
-For jobs it is the scheduler.

-## Datasets:
+## Datasets
 The namespace and name of a datasource can be combined to form a URI (scheme:[//authority]path)
 * Namespace = scheme:[//authority] (the datasource)
 * Name = path (the datasets)

-### Data warehouses/data bases.
+### Data warehouses/data bases
 Datasets are called tables.
 Tables are organised in databases and schemas.
 #### Postgres:
 Datasource hierarchy: